-2) Beginning with the class of 2017, students must demonstrate proficiency on the Algebra I, Literature, and Biology Keystone Exams in order to graduate.
+Students must demonstrate proficiency on the Algebra I, Literature, and Biology Keystone Exams in order to graduate.
 Students will be offered multiple opportunities to take the Keystone Exams throughout their high school careers.
-If a student does not achieve a proficient score by the end of Grade 11, a Project Based Assessment would need to be completed in order to meet state graduation requirements.
+If a student does not achieve a proficient score by the end of Grade 11, or after not achieving a proficient score after the second attempt, a Project Based Assessment would need to be completed in order to meet state graduation requirements.